Greedysky/TTKWeather/README.md

 Usage
 --------
 **TTKWeather forecast program, you can query the future weather conditions, based on Qt for windows and linux.**

+### Attention: This software is only for learning and communication.

 ## CI Status
  * Qt stable version is tested on Qt4.x for windows-mingw 32bit